cooleydw494/codemonkeys/README.md

 ## Overview 🌐

-CodeMonkeys gives developers of varying skill levels control over their automated GPT logic, providing a more intentional alternative to tools like AutoGPT.
-The primary goal is to help you build GPT-powered automations that are reliable, predictable, and tailored to your needs, only involving AI at crucial areas of strength.
-The framework combines built-in utilities, composable classes for running GPT-powered tasks, and a robust configuration management system.
-CodeMonkeys includes a default automation to handle a wide array of mass file operations via simple configuration, but is meant to be extensible enough to enable *your* use-case.
+CodeMonkeys gives developers of varying levels control over their automated GPT logic, focusing on the goal of working on codebases but designed to enable automations of all kinds.
+Its purpose is to help you build GPT-powered automations that are reliable, predictable, and tailored to your needs.
+There is a strong focus on only involving AI at crucial areas of strength, and leveraging more controllable and intentional methods for everything else.
+There is much more to it than just automation logic, and I invite you to read on to see it for yourself.

+CodeMonkeys includes a default automation to handle a wide array of automated file operations.

-### Alpha Status 🚧
+### Alpha Status (updated Oct 10, 2023) 🚧
-A lot of care has been put into a solid starting point for the vision, but a lot of work remains, including: testing, expanded modular functionality such as web browsing, content chunking, memory management, alternative LLMs (including local), and much more.
-CodeMonkeys has an early focus on mass file operations, but is designed for growth and expansion, and to become a powerful tool for creating incredible things.
+CodeMonkeys will soon have a stable Alpha release.
+This release will focus on establishing the framework, solidifying architecture/concepts to a point of relative stability, and providing a flexible, immediately useful default Automation that is instructional in how it utilizes the framework.

+There are concerns to be handled for eventual Beta release that have been set aside while focusing on a stable Alpha:
+- Test Coverage
+- More testing on Windows/Linux (Should Work ™️, but tested thoroughly on macOS only)
+- Handling longer files (a major limitation currently)
+- Streamlined support for fine-tuning (existing fine-tuned models already work)
+- Expansion of pre-packaged Automations, Monkey config options, and Builders
+  - Particular focus on function calling support and pre-packaged Funcs
+- More intentional git strategy, and contribution docs/standards

+## Index

 ## Getting Started 🚀

 First, install the framework with pip:
 ```
-pip3 install codemonkeys
+pip install codemonkeys
 ```

 Then, use the `monk-new` command to create a new project: